ashutoshgt/elasticsearch-primer/README.md

 ## Why or When to use ElasticSearch?
 - When you have a lot of text-based data and want to provide keyword based search.
 - To add search functionality in a website.
-Think search bars in amazon/zomato/<insert any e-commerce platform here>
+Think search bars in amazon/zomato/--insert any e-commerce platform here--
-- Sift through your partners chat data, to find out whom they are flirting with? 😜😉
+- Sift through your partner's chat data, to find out whom they are flirting with? 😜😉

 ## Install ElasticSearch
 - Using docker here